jacobdufault/fullinspector/guide/docs/usage_embedding.md

 `PropertyDrawers` might be a bit tricky because FI requires the actual object instance - luckily, FI defines some helper methods that make this really easy.

-<important>Be careful of writing PropertyDrawers that embed FI, as FI will automatically generate a PropertyEditor->PropertyDrawer binding which can lead you do infinite recursion.
+<important>Be careful of writing `PropertyDrawers` that embed FI, as FI will automatically generate a `PropertyEditor`->`PropertyDrawer` binding which can lead you do infinite recursion.
 This would have happened if we defined the `PropertyDrawer` for `MyType` instead of `MyTypeContainer`</important>

 ```c#
 using FullInspector;